 Agricultural scientists were concerned about the effect of air pollution, sulfur dioxide in particular, on soybean production in fields adjacent to coal-power plants.
 Based on initial investigations, they proposed that sulfur dioxide in high concentrations would reduce reproduction in soybeans.
 They designed an experiment to test this hypothesis.
 In this experiment, 48 soybean plants, just beginning to produce flowers, were divided into two groups, treatment and no treatment.
 The 24 treated plants were divided into four groups of 6.
 One group of 6 treated plants was placed in a fumigation chamber and exposed to 0.6ppm (parts per million) of sulfur dioxide for 4 hours to simulate sulfur dioxide emissions from a power plant.
 The experiment was repeated on the remaining three treated groups.
 The no-treatment plants were divided similarly into four groups of 6.
-Each group in turn was placed in a second fumigation chamber and exposed to filtered air for 4 hours.
-Following the experiment, all plants were returned to the greenhouse.
+Each group in turn was placed in a second fumigation chamber and exposed to the greenhouse.
 When the beans matured, the number of bean pods, the number of seeds per pod, and the weight of the pods were determined for each plant.